matteobarbera/mavlab_wiki_fork/Alusta.md

 ## Line data
 * Purchasing category: **301-00, - Aanschaf hardware overig**

+## Afleveradres
+* do not use gebouw 62 but put your own

 ## Line Coding
 * Account code **284199** for Project codes
 * Project **Baancode Project**